Join Our Crew!

-The Station operates an Inshore and All Weather Lifeboat and provides rescue cover 24 hours a day, 365 days a year, and is one of the busiest in Kent.
-We would like to hear from people who are available during weekdays.
+The station operates both inshore and all-weather Lifeboats and provides rescue cover 24 hours a day, 365 days a year, and is one of the busiest in the UK.

-Maritime experience is not essential as full training in all aspects of Lifeboat work will be given, all we ask from you is that you show dedication, a common sense approach and be able to work as part of a team, you should be reasonably fit and be able to swim, you will be expected to have an RNLI Medical and eyesight test.
-If you are interested you can contact the Station at Sheerness on 01795 664868 or contact us by email on the contact page.
+Maritime experience is not essential as full training in all aspects of Lifeboat work will be given, all we ask from you is that you show dedication, a common sense approach and be able to work as part of a team, you should be reasonably fit and be able to swim.

 - Are you aged between 17 and 40 ?